Skip to content

 The Agri-Tourist Podcast, my journey back to agriculture!
 Join me to learn from agritourism farmers & entrepreneurs & help me build my farm strategy!

-Click on the link in the bio to listen to the full podcast episode!
+Click on the link in the bio to listen to Podcast 93 with Janice Wright!

 Follow on Instagram